magician79/coding-standard/README.md

 ---

-### Troubleshooting
+## Troubleshooting

-- PHPCS can’t find Slevomat rules: ensure `dealerdirect/phpcodesniffer-composer-installer` is installed (brought by this package).
+- **PHPCS can’t find Slevomat rules**: ensure `dealerdirect/phpcodesniffer-composer-installer` is installed (brought by this package).
 Run `composer dump-autoload` if needed.
-- Too many findings initially: start with Pragmatic; run `phpcbf` to auto-fix; then suppress or exclude remaining sniffs that don’t fit your context.
+- **Too many findings initially**: start with Pragmatic; run `phpcbf` to auto-fix; then suppress or exclude remaining sniffs that don’t fit your context.
-- PHPStan seems slow: enable `parallel` in your project config and scope paths to `src` and `tests`.
+- **PHPStan seems slow**: enable `parallel` in your project config and scope paths to `src` and `tests`.
-- php-parallel-lint finds errors your PHP version accepts: remember it validates against the PHP version it runs under.
+- **php-parallel-lint finds errors your PHP version accepts**: remember it validates against the PHP version it runs under.
 In CI, use a matrix or the production PHP version to ensure compatibility.

 ---

-### License
+## License

 MIT.
 See LICENSE in this repository.